KeiferC/CyberFundamentals/week1-networks/notes-02-netsec.md

 Step 1: Nmap sends a TCP packet with the FIN flag to a target port

-Step 2:
+Step 2: Nmap forms a conclusion from the reponse
-- If the port is closed, the target responds with a TCP packet with a RST flag set
+- If the port is closed, the target responds with a TCP packet with a RST flag set.
+Nmap assigns the port state as `closed`
-- If the port is opened or filtered, the target does not repond
+- If the port is opened or filtered, the target does not repond.
+Nmap assigns the port state as `open | filtered`
-- If the port is filtered, the target responds with an ICMP unreachable error
+- If the port is filtered, the target responds with an ICMP unreachable error.
+Nmap assigns the port state as `filtered`

 ```bash
 # Ex.
 FIN scanning ports of scanme.nmap.org